 Even with an agile methodology in use, each step in the Mobile DevOps must be carefully evaluated and measured for efficiency and effectiveness.
 That eventually makes the process more productive, delivers value, and maximizing the critical business advantages.
 If the process is too slow some things can be boosted up, paced up and even eliminated if those do not have any impact on the results.
 Mobile test automation can really help in enabling continuous, frequent and instant releases that can be then quickly integrated, deployed and testing in automation context, and in a timely manner.

 When the right tools are in use everybody gets notified about problems pretty much instantly.
 Then there is only motivational and attitude that prevents developers to jump on those issues.
 Getting as rich and detailed results as possible will help developers to solve issues.
 You know, developers get the DNA of the wrong behavior, bugs or failures from log information, so this is critical to be delivered and preferably from as many devices as possible.

 Non-Functional or Not Well Utilized Test Automation

 Relying on non-agile methodologies, or not fully adopted agile methodology with recommended functions as a mandatory can make things very difficult in the testing phase.
-Many of failures with test automation has been due to lack of knowledge and skills to adopt agile test automation for mobile app testing.
-There are still stories why many developers see test automation as something great, but just haven’t got real-life cases to get things running on variety of different devices.
+Many of the failures with test automation has been due to lack of knowledge and skills to adopt agile test automation for mobile app testing.
+There are still stories why many developers see test automation as something great but just haven’t got real-life cases to get things running on a variety of different devices.
 Because of this, test automation has been doomed by those who haven’t got it fully implemented and working.
-Instead of fully functional test automation many users have done basic unit/system tests.
+Instead of fully functional test automation, many users have done basic unit/system tests.